 Editorial Author Nicole Herrera

 The city of Massillon feels smaller than it’s population of 32,000.
-I like to joke that Massillon connections are like the old game Six Degrees of Kevin Bacon, only most
+I like to joke that Massillon connections are like the old game Six Degrees

 While the composition of our families are unique, one constant remains: We ALL have the responsibility to talk to our children about racism.
 For too long, white parents have considered racism to not be their problem and have been placing the burden squarely on the shoulders of people of color.
 If we truly want an equitable world where all of our children thrive, white parents must take it upon themselves to first educate themselves and then add one more difficult series of conversations to their parenting Must Haves.